Turkish Levantine: 20th century

 Interior of Saint Mary's Catholic Church, İzmir.

 The Ottoman Empire fought against the British, French and Italians during World War I. The victorious states of World War I compelled the Ottoman government to sign the Treaty of Sèvres.
 The United Kingdom, Italy, and France were among the occupants of Anatolia.
 After the independence of Turkey, there was negative public opinion towards Levantines because of allegations that Levantines had cooperated with the Allies.
 After the Great Fire of Smyrna, most of the Levantines left Smyrna (now İzmir), and only a few ever returned.

 After the Committee of Union and Progress (CUP) came into power after the 1908 Revolution, Levantines began to be affected by the policies of Turkish nationalists.
-It is also said, yet not proven, that Levantines were also not happy with the increasing Greek presence in the city of Smyrna.
+In September 1914, before formally entering WWI, the CUP government took the bold move to unilaterally cancel the capitulation system, thus turning the Levantines, and other foreigners from the Western powers, into ordinary residents subject to local taxes and legal jurisdiction.
+Post-war, it is also said, yet not proven, that Levantines were also not happy with the increasing Greek presence in the city of Smyrna.
 The Greek occupation in Smyrna weakened their economic power in the city.
 In addition, their economic interests suffered due to World War I and in the first years of modern Turkey.
 The Great Depression affected Levantines significantly.
 They quit their jobs and began to leave Turkey due to new wealth taxes imposed on non-Moslems, the removal of capitulations that had been granted by the Ottoman sultans, as well as to rapidly rising costs.
 Their settlements became government property.

 There were significant problems in the Turkish economy after the Levantines and Greeks left the country.
 Turkey faced export problems; most of its exports remained in the hands of local Turkish villagers who had relied on the Levantine export houses.
-[However, the Turkish government left all capitulations of Levantines in order to break the monopoly for Turkish entrepreneurs.]
+[However, the Turkish government left all capitulations of Levantines to break the monopoly for Turkish entrepreneurs.]
 The Turkish government under the new Turkish Republic did remove the capitulations.